 Want your local high school or college band to march in the parade?
 Don't count on it this year but do plan ahead for next year.
 To participate in the Macy’s Thanksgiving Day Parade (performance groups, marching bands), check out the application process.

 Tournament of Roses Parade

-Hotel accommodations should be made well in advance of New Year’s; Visit the Pasadena Convention and Visitor's Bureau for more information.
+Hotel accommodations can be hard to come by -- make them well in advance of New Year’s Day!
+Visit the Pasadena Convention and Visitor's Bureau for more information.

 The Parade is Coming, the Parade is Coming!

 Whether you are watching live or on television, the holiday season is Parade Season!
 In New York, at the Macy's Thanksgiving Day Parade, you'll see balloons flying, floats floating, singers singing, marchers marching and dancers dancing.
 On New Year's Day in Pasadena, the horses are prancing, the bands are playing and the floats are a-dazzle with flowers and greenery.